- NDIS (National Disability Insurance Scheme)

 - willing to engage with our support workers.

-Both services are guided by the Prahran Mission’s strengths-based model, which has four domains of recovery:
+Both services are guided by the Uniting Prahran’s strengths-based model, which has four domains of recovery:

 - hope, as a frequent self-reported component of recovery